sitegeist/conventional/README.md

 # @sitegeist/conventional

-Frontend toolchain for sitegeist TYPO3 projects
+Bundles sitegeist's frontend toolchain for TYPO3 projects (with and without [fluid-components](https://github.com/sitegeist/fluid-components))

 ## Features

-* Bundles sitegeist's frontend toolchain for TYPO3 projects (with and without fluid components)
 * Enables centralized design tokens in a json/json5 file which can be used in sass files, javascript as well as TYPO3 and fluid components
 * Easy imports of multiple sass/js files via glob
-* Autoprefixing of new CSS properties for older browsers (respects browserslist of project)
 * Automatic polyfills for new JavaScript features with babel (respects browserslist of project)
 * Minifies frontend assets and generates source map files

 ### Planned features

+* Autoprefixing of modern CSS properties for older browsers (respects browserslist of project)
 * Autoprefixing of CSS classes (similar to CSS modules) for selected sass files
 * Builds SVG sprites from folders of individual svg files
+* Support for glob in conventional.config.json
+* Integrated linting toolchain for SASS and JS files

 ## Usage